 To be clear, most drip trays aren’t exactly design features.
 While they serve a functional purpose, they often detract from the beauty of a well-chosen planter.
 They collect dust, dirt, and mineral deposits from tap water, forming unsightly rings that require scrubbing.
 For larger plants, moving a heavy ceramic pot to empty a tray filled with murky water is a chore that often gets postponed—leading to the overflow issues mentioned above.

-The High Cost of Drip Trays for Large Planters
+The (Often Overstated) Cost of Drip Trays for Large Planters

 Rethinking the Planter: A Better Foundation